 The key findings from RSL and Council stakeholder interviews on their LZCGTs experiences are:

 Meeting tenant needs, site characteristics, regulations and funding availability were deemed as the top four motivating factors for why RSLs and Councils are using LZCGTs.
 Climate change and sustainability ambitions were very strong fundamental factors too, with various strategies and ambitions to achieve standards above the baseline as the norm.

 The expertise and motivations of internal and external decision makers and stakeholders strongly influenced the decision-making process in projects.
 Capex was one of the main influences on heating system choice, with LZCGT heating systems found to be an expensive aspect of total costs, compared to 'traditional' systems.
 RSLs balance out the available grant with private finance, and there is a gap in meeting higher than Silver Aspect 1 and 2 standard.

-The building fabric specification was the key decider of whether a project qualified for the Affordable Housing Supply Programme's greener standard grant.
+The building fabric specification was the key decider of whether a project qualified for the Affordable Housing Supply Programme's greener subsidy benchmark.
 A few stakeholders suggested that this cost an additional £6,000 to £9,000 per unit.
 Fabric and technology choice are interconnected through SAP, of which there were many grievances on its assumptions and inaccuracies.